hetalang/HetaSimulator.jl/docs/src/tutorial/fit.md

  :sigma3 => 0.5716026958426483
 ```

-To display the simulations with updated parameters values we can use `parameters` argument in `sim`.
+To display the simulations with the updated parameters values we can use `parameters` argument in `sim`.

 ```julia
 # check fitting quality